nus-cs2113-AY2324S2/ip/docs/README.md

 - Make sure to provide clear and concise task descriptions.
 - Use the keyword search feature to quickly find relevant tasks.
 - Double-check date and time formats when adding deadline or event tasks.
+- Ensure the tasks.txt file is present in the same directory as the JAR file.
+- Ensure that the tasks.txt file does not contain invalid characters/format.